 Dream-like.
 That’s how it felt.
 That’s how it always felt when it happened.

 He stood on the roof of his house, looking out over the city.
 The lights of the city twinkled in the night air, and the occasional breeze made him shiver.
-He’d have to remember to bring a jacket next time it happened.
+He’d have to remember to wear shoes next time it happened.
 Not that he was ever awake when it started.
 Perhaps that was part of the reason he always felt like he was dreaming.

-For some reason, he always ended up on his own roof.
+For some reason, he usually ended near his own house.
 To him, this was odd because his house was the last place he wanted to be.
-He also suspected that that was the origin of the… Well, it had to be, didn’t it?
+He also suspected that his desire to leave was the origin of the… Well, it had to be, didn’t it?

 Maybe he wished himself somewhere else so strongly that he’d actually caused it to happen.
 Maybe when he was sleeping, it was easier to tap into whatever supernatural power pulled him away almost every night.

-Every day after school, he had to come home to his parents’ constant fighting, and his older sister treating him like slime.
-After dinner, when he could finally go to his room, he felt like it was a sanctuary, where they couldn’t hurt him anymore.
+Every day after school, he had to come home to his parents’ constant fighting, and his older sister’s constant treating him like slime.
+After dinner, when he could finally go to his room, he felt like it was a sanctuary where they couldn’t hurt him anymore.
 He’d always get drawn into his parents’ arguments, and his sister was always hitting him, blaming things on him, taking things from him, and taking all the positive attention from their parents.
-He was easily better in school than his sister, and got into much less trouble, but for some reason, she was the favorite.

 But it was never undisturbed.
 It wasn’t his parents or his sister—it was himself that constantly ruined his peaceful rest.